Solidary mode of Living

-The principles outlined here make it possible to think social and ecological transformation together, because one cannot be without the other.
+These principles emanate from the idea that social and ecological transformations cannot be reached independently and that they complement one another and thus connect the manifold activities.
 They aim to change political and economic structures as well as our everyday lives.
 This includes, for example, ownership, production and consumption, work and care, as well as participation.
 They create opportunities to recognise at all these levels the connection between humans and between man and nature.
-They fill with life what we call solidarity.
+They give life to what we call solidarity.

 Commoning: The creative power of community creation

 People depend on material goods and resources.
 The imperial way of life organises the distribution of goods through private property and profit maximisation.
-In a way of solidarity, people can use goods according to their needs without hurting the needs of others.
+Through the way of solidarity, people can use goods according to their needs without harming the needs of others.

-Whether something is a common good depends not on the good itself, but on how to deal with it: Commons are created when the parties concerned produce, maintain and use them collectively.
+Whether something is a common good depends not on ‘the good’ itself, but on how to deal with it: Commons are created when the parties concerned produce, maintain and use them collectively.
 They are therefore always social.
 All possible ways of producing and preserving goods in which people are jointly involved are conceivable as commoning.
 The people involved jointly decide on the design of the respective common property.
-In this process, the principle of democratisation is central.
-In doing so, they orient themselves to their own basic needs, act collectively a solution for all and aim at a need-oriented use without jeopardising the long-term preservation of the common good.
-In this way, they make it possible to reduce consumer durables.
+In this process, the principle of democratisation is central and consumer goods are reduced according to the logic of sharing goods and services.
+Examples include Solidarity Purchase Groups or the shared use of household appliances or means of transport.
+In a collective context, a process of critical reflection is activated on “what and how much” we need.

-If we take seriously that people depend on each other and on nature, the focus of our work shifts: It is about preserving life, ensuring participation and realising needs without exploiting others.
+If we take seriously that people depend on each other and on nature, the focus of our work shifts: It becomes about preserving life, ensuring participation and realising needs without exploiting others.

-This is the principle of reProduction or care.
-What we call gainful employment today contributes only partially or not at all.
-Nevertheless, employment is generally regarded as a ‘productive’ activity.
-The reproductive part of the activities – that is to say care for people, such as nursing and elderly care, childcare or housework, and also the preservation of nature – is devalued, even if these activities are carried out as a profession.
+This is the principle of reproduction or care we envision.
+What we call wagework today contributes only partially or not at all to this vision.
+Nevertheless, employment is generally regarded a ‘productive’ activity.
+The reproductive part of the activities – that is to say- care for people, such as nursing and elderly care, childcare or housework, and also the preservation of nature – is devalued, although these activities require time, energy and skills, too.

-We want a way of life and production that no longer separates between productive and reproductive activities and is consistent with the logic of care.
-To this end, we attach a central importance to care work.
-For us, the term includes not only classical reproductive activities, but everything that gives, preserves and brings to life.
-So it is not only about washing, cleaning, cooking, caring, but also about growing food, making necessities, making music.
-That is why we are also talking about ReProduction, in order to think together today’s separate spheres of production and reproduction: Activities no longer receive their recognition by producing economic added value, but by referring to the essentials, namely the preservation and development of human life and the ecological integrity.
+We want a way of life and production which no longer attaches little value to reproductive activities and is consistent with the logic of care.
+For us, the term care work includes not only classical reproductive activities, but everything that gives, preserves and brings to life.
+So it is not only about washing, cleaning, and cooking, but also about growing food, mental health care, and creating music.
+That is why we are talking about reproduction, in order to bring today’s separate spheres of production and reproduction together.
+Activities no longer receive their recognition by producing economic added value, but by referring to the essentials, namely the preservation and development of human life and the ecological integrity.

 Dependence: Nature as a shared world instead of a garbage dump

-Care and relationship includes for us the relationship between humans and nature – and thus the societal relations to nature.
+Care includes for us, the relationship between humans and nature – and thus the societal relations with nature.
 People depend on nature: It not only surrounds us, but we are intertwined with it in countless ways (dependence).
 We are nature ourselves.
-It also reminds us that the cycles of nature are vulnerable and that the force it needs for regeneration is finite.
-Nature also needs care.
-So we no longer consider it to be usable and manipulated at will, but rather attribute its intrinsic value and independence with the human being at the same time.
+It also reminds us that the cycles of nature are vulnerable and that nature also needs care.
+So, we no longer consider our environment to be usable and exploitable, but rather attribute its intrinsic value and independence with us being human at the same time.
 We are in favour of shaping this necessary connection on an equal footing and with care.

 Sufficiency: There’s enough for everyone